-ü The Board of Directors unanimously recommends that stockholders vote FOR the approval of the Blackbaud, Inc. 2016 Equity and Incentive Compensation Plan.
+The Board of Directors unanimously recommends that stockholders vote FOR the approval of the amendment and restatement of the Blackbaud, Inc. 2016 Equity and Incentive Compensation Plan.

-The voting requirements for this Proposal 3 are described above and under "Additional Information" on page 61 of this Proxy Statement.
+The voting requirements for this Proposal 3 are described above and under "Additional Information" on page 64 of this Proxy Statement.

-The following is a summary of the 2016 Plan submitted for stockholder approval.
-The summary describes the principal features of the 2016 Plan, but it is qualified by reference to the full text of the 2016 Plan, which is included in this Proxy Statement as Appendix C.
+The following is a summary of the 2016 Plan, as amended and restated, submitted for stockholder approval.
+The summary describes the principal features of the 2016 Plan, but it is qualified by reference to the full text of the 2016 Plan, which is included in this Proxy Statement as Appendix B.

-Summary of Proposed 2016 Plan
+Summary of Proposed Amendment and Restatement of the 2016 Plan